kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-10-30.md

 * Implementation to show for homework

     Discussed what tasks we could work on to show implemented for homework.
-Decided that the two tasks we would focus on were the button functions at the bottom of the fret board and having in game music.
+Decided that the two tasks we would focus on were the button functions at the bottom of the fret board and having in-game music.
 We also discussed the start of animating notes and creating a more visually appealing game.

 * How to go about different tasks